spring-cloud/spring-cloud-function/spring-cloud-function-samples/function-sample-aws-native/README.md

 Before starting the build, you must clone or download the code in **function-sample-aws-native**.

 1. Change into the project directory: `spring-cloud-function-samples/function-sample-aws-native`
-2. Run the following to build a Docker containter image which will be used to create the Lambda function zip file.
+2. Run the following to build a Docker container image which will be used to create the Lambda function zip file.
    ```
-   docker build -t "al2-graalvm19:native-uppercase" .
+   docker build -t "al2-graalvm19:native-function" .
    ```
 3. Start the container
    ```
-   docker run -dit -v `pwd`:`pwd` -w `pwd` -v ~/.m2:/root/.m2 al2-graalvm19:native-uppercase
+   docker run -dit -v `pwd`:`pwd` -w `pwd` -v ~/.m2:/root/.m2 al2-graalvm19:native-function
    ```
 4. In Docker, open the image terminal.